Blog

 restaurant social media

-Social media marketing includes a wide array of platforms, and each one offers different ways to engage with customers.
+There are many platforms to choose from when creating your social media marketing strategy, and each offers a unique way to engage with customers.
 Instagram, in particular, has made an incredible impact on the restaurant industry.
 In fact, #food is one of the most popular Instagram hashtags in the world.

-69% of millennial diners take a photo of their meal before eating it.
+When it comes to dining out, the camera eats first: 69% of millennial diners take a photo of their meal before eating.
 Additionally, millennials dine out 20% more frequently than their predecessors, making the group a huge target market for restaurants.
-30% of millennial diners actively avoid restaurants with a weak Instagram presence, and 49% of people search for restaurants on Facebook.
+And as restaurants become more Instagrammable, 30% of millennial diners actively avoid restaurants with a weak Instagram presence — proving that high-quality food photography pays off.

-With any marketing strategy, the first step is to define your goals.
+As with any marketing strategy, the first step is to define your goals.
 Are you trying to grow your following?
 Increase your engagement rate?
-Drive pickup and delivery orders through social media?
+Drive more pickup and delivery orders through social media?

-Target market research will also help you decide which social media channels to focus on: Who is your target customer?
+Customer research will also help you decide which social media channels to focus on: Who is your target customer?
 Where do they spend time online?
+For example, recent studies show that 71% of millennials use Instagram as least once per week — so if you’re catering to this crowd, it would be wise to work on boosting your Instagram presence.

 Lastly, make sure you know how you're going to track your social media analytics.
-Each platform has its own built-in analytics, or you can use a social media monitoring platform to aggregate all channels into one dashboard.
+While each platform has its own built-in analytics, you can also use a social media monitoring platform like Hootsuite or Sprout Social to aggregate all channels into one dashboard.

-To engage with customers organically, create special promotional offers to incentivize people to like or follow your restaurant, and take time to respond to people's comments on your posts.
-Continue to experiment with different types of content (e.g., mouthwatering food photos, behind-the-scenes staff pics, and new menu item announcements) as you learn how to increase social media followers.
+From there, take the time to increase your interaction with followers.
+Regularly responding to customer comments will naturally boost engagement and make followers feel more invested in your brand.
+You can also create special promotional offers like giveaways or discounts to incentivize people to follow your account or tag a friend.
+Continue to experiment with different types of content (e.g., mouthwatering food photos, behind-the-scenes staff videos, and new menu item announcements) as you learn how to promote your restaurant on social media.

-Explore different channels to find out what works for your business.
-If you're just getting started, the two primary channels that restaurant managers should focus on are Facebook and Instagram:
+Social media for restaurants is a game of trial and error.
+Explore different social media channels to find out which works best for your business, and keep an open mind as you experiment.
+If you're just getting started, the three primary channels that restaurant managers should focus on are Facebook, Instagram, and TikTok.
+And if you're interested, we also provide some tips for Snapchat.

 Facebook

-To stimulate more interest in your Facebook posts, targeted ads can help you jumpstart your following.
-Keep in mind that Facebook ads must be closely monitored to ensure you are targeting the right audience.
-For overall Facebook analytics, there are built-in tools within Facebook called Facebook Insights that track your performance in a vast array of performance measures, including likes, views, follows, and demographics information.
+To stimulate more interest in your Facebook posts, you can also try using paid ads.
+Keep in mind that Facebook ads must be closely monitored to ensure you’re targeting the right audience.
+To understand whether your Facebook marketing strategy is working, you can use Facebook Audience Insights to analyze various performance metrics, including likes, views, and follows.

 Instagram

 Instagram is naturally suited to restaurants because people love to photograph their meals and look at other people's food photos.
-As a restaurant owner, you can post photos that capture your delicious food, the atmosphere of your restaurant, or patrons having fun.
-You can also take people behind the scenes by posting photos and videos that show the process of preparing various dishes
+As a restaurant owner, you can post photos that capture your delicious food, the atmosphere of your restaurant, or patrons and team members having fun.
+You can also take people behind the scenes by posting photos and videos that show the process of preparing various dishes.

 To measure success on Instagram, closely monitor these key metrics: